thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 ```

 We were quite far into the conversation and yet no-one had even mentioned a brand name.
+The discussion remained in the realm of practical usage, the operational side of things if you like.
 My experience of technology discussions is that from the outset, you already know what everyone is advocating (Terraform or Ansible, Ruby or Python, etc).

 We (technology and DevOps people) seem to start with the answer, and work backwards to justify it.